 Washington Square Sidewalk Show

 Hutchinson’s subject matter and style challenged cultural norms at a time when the increasing dominance of abstraction in modern art suppressed displays of social activism.
-She examined issues of race in her work by painting the people and scenes of her daily life, including a number of the young students she encountered at the Harlem Community Center.
-Her social and intimate life revolved around women, and in today’s perspective she would be considered lesbian.
-Her first partner, Joanna Lanza, was also her primary model from around 1931 to 1935, and from 1935 to 1945 she shared her life with Ruth Layton.
+She examined issues of race by painting the people and scenes of her daily life, including a number of the young students she encountered at the Harlem Community Center.
+Her social and intimate life revolved around women.
+Her first female partner, Joanna Lanza, was also her primary model from around 1931 to 1935.
+From 1935 to 1945 Hutchinson shared her life with Ruth Layton, who also figures prominently in her works.

 By 1934 Hutchinson had attracted enough critical attention to support her first solo New York exhibition at the Midtown Galleries.
 At the same time, Atlanta’s recently established High Museum boosted her national profile by acquiring two of her paintings Italian Girl (ca. 1932) and Two of Them (ca. 1933).
 Professional recognition followed quickly; she joined the National Association of Women Painters and Sculptors soon after the High Museum acquisition.
 Throughout her career Hutchinson participated with a variety of New York art organizations, including the New York Society of Women Artists, the Society of Independent Artists, and the American Artists Congress.
 With these and other organizations she kept to an active exhibition schedule.